yumiyagawa1/Yu-TechwritingPortfolio/README.md

 # Yu-TechwritingPortfolio

 My technical writing portfolio showcases a range of work with a goal of empowering users with clear, effective documentation.
-Examples are separated by **USER PERSONA'S** to demonstrate my understanding of user needs, **REVISED DOCUMENTATION** that highlights my ability to improve existing documentation, and **API DOCUMENTATION** that communicates clearly and precisely to developers.
+Examples are separated by:
+- **USER PERSONAS** to demonstrate my understanding of user needs
+- **REVISED DOCUMENTATION** that highlights my ability to improve existing documentation
+- **API DOCUMENTATION** that communicates clearly and precisely to developers

 The **objective** of this portfolio is to highlight the practical value of my technical writing and provide clear examples of my ability to create effective documentation.